Museum of Black Joy: Museum

 Walls opted for a virtual museum as opposed to an in-person experience to make her art more accessible.
 She stated that not everyone can visit an in-person museum for various personal reasons and didn't want anyone to miss out on experiencing her art.
 This digital museum began as a blog run by Walls in January 2020 where she would upload photographs of scenes from Philadelphia daily.
 When the COVID-19 pandemic hit, she was unable to continue photographing as frequently as she used to, but continued working on what would become the digital museum.
-Walls choose Black joy as the focus for the digital museum to counteract the how the Black experience is portrayed in the media.
-She told The Philadelphia Inquirer that she "was really looking for a way to make art that doesn’t ignore" the "live-action murders" Black individuals face but wanted to do so without "a very traumatizing visual narrative".
+Walls choose Black joy as the focus for the digital museum to counteract how the Black experience is portrayed in the media.
+She told The Philadelphia Inquirer that she "was really looking for a way to make art that doesn’t ignore" the "live-action murders" Black individuals face but wanted to do so without "a very traumatizing visual narrative."
 Walls describes Black joy as "a very particular and specific salvation.
 It’s for me about endurance, possibility, creativity, grace, and a supreme kindness."

 Since Walls and the museum were featured in The Philadelphia Inquirer on July 25, 2021, traffic to the site increased "almost 2000%" according to an interview she did with NPR.

 Creator/curator

 Early life and career

 Andrea Walls is a 57-year-old poet, photographer, and Philadelphia native.
 Before creating the digital experience, she was a Pushcart Prize-nominated poet.
 After studying photography for 2 years, she began blogging photos of everyday activities concerning African-Americans outside her house in West Philadelphia.
 Walls grew up in Cobbs Creek, West Philadelphia, and many of her first blogged photographs were of images that evoked memories of her own childhood, such as kids playing in the streets, adults socializing in a park, and patrons at restaurants.
 More than 40% of Philadelphia's population is African-American, giving Walls great exposure to Black culture.
 Philadelphia is also the location of the African American Museum in Philadelphia, which opened in 1976 as the first city-funded institution in America to showcase the life of African-Americans.
 Walls hoped to be able to document Black life before the effects of gentrification disallowed her from doing so.
-In the past, she has worked with organizations such as the Writers Room at Drexel University and the Studio Museum of Harlem.
-Her work has been supported by organizations such as the Colored Girls Museum, the Studio Museum of Harlem, the Women's Mobile Museum, the Eastern State Penitentiary, and Mural Arts Philadelphia.
+In the past, she has worked with organizations such as the Writers Room at Drexel University and the Studio Museum in Harlem.
+Her work has been supported by organizations such as the Colored Girls Museum, the Studio Museum in Harlem, the Women's Mobile Museum, the Eastern State Penitentiary, and Mural Arts Philadelphia.

 In October 2021, Walls was chosen as the recipient of the MIT & Black Public Media Visiting Arts Program hosted by MIT's OpenDocLab.
 As an OpenDocLab fellow, Walls will present a final project in April 2022 at the PitchBLACK event.
 Walls and alternate recipient Ngardy Conteh George have received $7,500 in funding for their projects and to participate in the fellowship.